dpays/esteem8app.github.io/README.md

 See more in the ESTEEM8 [Strategic objective](https://github.com/esteem8app/esteem8app.github.io/blob/master/docs/Strategic-objective.md).

 Feel free to read or copy code, contribute, correct bugs or purpose a new feature.
-Contributions can be rewarded.

 ## Contributions